Workplace Exercise: How This Can Increase Your Health

 A quick search on the internet will lead you to dozens of articles about what you can do to increase your level of activity at work.
 Most of the suggestions offered don’t exactly fall into the category of what I’d call exercise, but anything you can do that is not sitting at your computer playing solitaire is probably a worthwhile start.
 Here’s my short list of suggestions to think about:

-Attack the stairs.
 Most office buildings have at least one set of stairs; most have more.
 Try organizing a stair-walking club where you and others make it a habit to walk from the bottom floor to the top a couple of times a day.
-In an effort to research the subject of work-place fitness (above and beyond the 3 minutes of research I normally put into my blog posts) I set out to discover how much stair exercise I could get done in a relatively short period.
+In an effort to research the subject of work-place fitness, I set out to discover how much stair exercise I could get done in a relatively short period.
 Five minutes and 18 flights of stairs later I was doubled over, straining for air, my legs burning in agony.
 The next day I could barely walk.
 My advice?
 Start slowly and keep it up.

 You’ll note that I’ve neglected to offer any opinion on the plethora of commercially-available workplace exercise equipment, the variety of pedalers and pumpers you keep under the desk that allow you to burn calories while playing Words with Friends.
 The reason I’m ignoring these contraptions is that I’ve never met another human on earth that has ever used one of these on a regular basis.

 Good luck with your efforts at staying in shape while keeping up the demands of a cubicle existence.
 If living well is the best revenge, then living healthy and trim has got to be the best way to stick it to those overweight, sedentary prankster schmucks down in marketing.